thearyadev/MSRF/README.md

 Selenium requires a Chromedriver binary and Chrome installation.
 This is automatically detected assuming you have correctly configured both on your machine.
 This behavior can be changed temporarily for development.
 Browser initialization is done in the file `./util/browser/browser_setup.py`.
 Here you can configure custom chromedriver and chrome binary paths.

+## Information
+### Yields
+I haven't recorded any numbers for how well this works.
+I do know that not all quizzes will be completed, sometimes the daily set won't fully complete, and you may not get the streak for that day.
+If the quiz types change, or new data is present that I have not designed this farmer around, they will not be completed.

+That being said, from my testing and observation, a level 2 microsoft rewards account seems to get 150-250 points per day.
+This number can be increased by manually ensuring that the daily set is completed, so that you gain streak bonuses, and that any additional quizzes or polls that the bot is unable to do are completed.

+### Bans
+I've been developing this for about a month now.
+I haven't been banned on the 4 accounts that I have been testing on.
+After redeeming excess of $25 worth of rewards, and continuously running this daily, not one account has been banned.

+Microsoft may change their methods of banning at any time.
+Use accounts that you do not value, and redeem your reward as soon as you have enough points.

+I'm also not currently aware of any IP bans or rate limits for a single IP when it comes to point collection and reward redemption, as I haven't encountered this in my testing.
+If this concerns you, i advise you use a VPN.
+If this becomes a major problem I may incorporate proxy servers into this project.

+### Breaking Changes
+Microsoft can make changes at any time.
+They may break the farmer.
+I've designed this so that whichever component doesn't work, is simply skipped, outputting a critical error then continuing to the next task.
+When breaking changes are known, I will work towards fixing them.

 ## Contributing